 Cash is blood & branding bleeds

-If cash is blood, then when you spend a dollar, you’d better achieve an immediate return because without blood, you die.
+If cash is blood, then when you spend a dollar, it’s better that you achieve an immediate return because without blood, you’ll die.

-Small business owners can’t continually pour funds into marketing methods that aren’t delivering instant sales, because eventually, they’ll bleed their bank accounts dry.
-It seems that only businesses with exceeding large budgets engage in long-term marketing approaches because deep pockets are what cash-flows this strategy.
+Small business owners shouldn’t continually pour funds into marketing strategies that aren’t delivering instant sales because eventually, their bank accounts will bleed dry.
+It seems that only businesses with exceedingly large budgets engage in long-term marketing approaches because deep pockets are what cash-flows this strategy.
 Small business owners know that immediate returns are what pay the wages.

 Most of what’s written above is a myth & these assumptions are keeping small businesses from achieving significant growth.

-This does, however, beg the question; How can small businesses get traction and compete with the world of big-business and enormous advertising budgets?
+This does, however, beg the question; How can small businesses get traction and compete with the world of big-business with enormous advertising budgets?
 We all know a small business owner that has their back to a wall and is being squeezed on margins by a global retailer.
 Let’s call this person David.
 We empathise with the David’s and we villainise the Goliath’s, but that’s not the answer.
-That’s nay saying, it’s negativity and it’s making an excuse.
+That’s nay saying, it’s negativity and it’s making excuses.

 Instead, let’s explore what options you have when developing your marketing strategy in 2019 & 2020.